msestak/FindOrigin/README.md

     # import full BLAST database (plus ti and pgi columns)
     FindOrigin.pm --mode=import_blastdb -if t/data/db90_head.gz -d hs_blastout -v -v

+    # run import and analysis for all blast output files
+    FindOrigin.pm --mode=queue_and_run --database=all --in=/msestak/blastout/

 # DESCRIPTION

 FindOrigin is modulino used to analyze BLAST database (to get content in genomes and sequences) and BLAST output (to figure out where are hits coming from).
 It includes config, command-line and logging management.